lnadi17/quotes-bot/README.md

 <img width="400" alt="Screenshot 2023-08-11 at 00 52 51" src="https://github.com/lnadi17/stoic-bot/assets/19193250/b66252ba-5412-422a-863d-f78418704073">

-This project is a discord bot that, when added to your server, provides stoic quotes.
+This project is a discord bot that, when added to your server, provides various stoic quotes.
 It has a command `/speak`, which lets you interact with the bot and receive insightful quotes.
-It uses [public API](https://api.themotivate365.com/stoic-quote) that provides stoic quotes.
+It uses [public API](https://api.themotivate365.com/stoic-quote), sourced from [Public APIs on GitHub](https://github.com/public-apis/public-apis), to provide stoic quotes.
-I found it on [Public APIs on GitHub](https://github.com/public-apis/public-apis).
-Project uses Discord API directly, both [HTTP API](https://discord.com/developers/docs/reference#http-api) and [Gateway API](https://discord.com/developers/docs/reference#http-api).
+Project interfaces with Discord API directly, both [HTTP API](https://discord.com/developers/docs/reference#http-api) and [Gateway API](https://discord.com/developers/docs/reference#http-api).
-More usage and implementation details are described below.
+More details about usage and implementation are provided below.

 ## Installation